Lead Opinion

 OPINION

 Appellant, Ashton Joel Carmen, appeals from a judgment convicting him for the murder of his father, Reginald Carmen.
-See TEX.
-PENAL CODE ANN. § 19.02 (Vernon 2003).
+See Tex.
+Penal Code Ann. § 19.02 (Vernon 2003).
 Appellant pleaded not guilty, was found guilty by the jury, and assessed 50 years in prison by the jury.
 In his sole issue, appellant contends the trial court erred by denying his request for a jury instruction on self-defense.
 We conclude the trial court committed harmful error by refusing to instruct the jury on the law of deadly force in defense of person.
-See TEX.
-PENAL CODE ANN. § 9.32 (Vernon Supp.2008).
+See Tex.
+Penal Code Ann. § 9.32 (Vernon Supp.2008).
 We reverse and remand for a new trial.

 Background

-Appellant was born with cocaine in his system, the child of a mother addicted to the substance and of a father, Reginald Carmen, who was absent for the first years of appellant's life.
+Appellant was born with cocaine in his system, the child of a mother addicted to the substance and of a father, Reginald Carmen, who was absent for the first years of appellant’s life.
 Carmen began living with appellant when appellant was in the first or second grade.
-Within a few months of moving in with appellant, Carmen struck appellant with a belt over 70 *540 times while appellant was naked below the waist, causing his hospitalization and the intervention of Children's Protective Services (CPS).
-CPS temporarily removed appellant from Carmen's custody, but appellant was returned to Carmen after Carmen went to an anger management class.
+Within a few months of moving in with appellant, Carmen struck appellant with a belt over 70

 According to appellant, CPS never intervened again, despite two later referrals for excessive force.
-Upon reunification of appellant and Carmen, the physical assaults resumed, with Carmen often striking the lower part of appellant's shoulders, his back, the lower part of his thighs, and using a fist to strike his face, back, chest, stomach, and arm.
-Appellant was struck by Carmen almost every day in the form of a "whooping" or a "beating."
-For a whooping, Carmen would tell appellant to assume the position, which meant that appellant was to lean over the bed or couch to receive "licks."
+Upon reunification of appellant and Carmen, the physical assaults resumed, with Carmen often striking the lower part of appellant’s shoulders, his back, the lower part of his thighs, and using a fist tо strike his face, back, chest, stomach, and arm.
+Appellant was struck by Carmen almost every day in the form of a “whooping” or a “beating.”
+For a whooping, Carmen would tell appellant to assume the position, which meant that appellant was to lean over the bed or couch to receive “licks.”
 During the beatings, Carmen would slap and punch appellant, and sometimes wrap a belt around the neck of appellant.
 Carmen also deprived appellant of food by allowing appellant only to have water for several days at a time.
 Appellant told his mother about the repeated assaults and his thoughts of suicide.
 Appellant said that on a couple of occasions Carmen threatened to kill him.
-Appellant described a conversation with Carmen that occurred on one occasion after appellant broke into Carmen's bedroom.
+Appellant described a conversation with Carmen that occurred on one occasion after appellant broke into Carmen’s bedroom.
 Carmen told appellant that if he took his property, he would treat him like a thief and kill him.

 Appellant shot the gun five times, with three rounds entering the Carmen’s back.
 Appellant never called for an ambulance or police, but remained at the house for about two hours, until he left in Carmen’s car.